TomHeatwole/ember-emberfire-find-query/README.md

   // Do something with posts
 });
 ```
-Note the difference between `filterCustom` and `filterCustomOr`: `filterCustom` will include the isntance of the blog post if ALL of the query parameters are satisfied. `filterCustomOr` will include the instance of the blog post if ANY of the query parameters are satisfied.
+Note the difference between `filterCustom` and `filterCustomOr`: `filterCustom` will include the instance of the blog post if ALL of the query parameters are satisfied. `filterCustomOr` will include the instance of the blog post if ANY of the query parameters are satisfied.

 =======